 During the lease term in Cross Junction

-During lease, the rental belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Cross Junction, the renter must allow us to enter the rental.
-Some good reasons to access rental are to:
+During lease, the rental home belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Cross Junction, the tenant must allow us to come into the rental home.
+Some solid reasons to come into rental property are to:

 - Inspect the rental property,

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental home.
-However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Cross Junction.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental home.
+However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Cross Junction.
 Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a free reference for property owners in Cross Junction
+a handy archive for landlords in Cross Junction

-- Before you put a renter in your property in Cross Junction
+- Before you put a renter in your rental in Cross Junction

 - Collections and evictions